 The long reads produced typically span more than one heterozygous SNP in the phasing application.
 The technology simplifies de novo sequencing because large repeat regions in the DNA fragments can easily be spanned.

 Transposase enzyme-linked long-read sequencing (TELL-Seq) technology uses linked reads to generate non-contiguous, long-range data to inform de novo assembly or ultra-long distance (> 1 Mb) phasing.
 This alternative sequencing data type can be used to complement standard short reads for novel or complex genomes.

 TELL-Seq technology generates ultra-long phasing blocks, providing an accessible solution to perform genome phasing studies.

 TELL-Seq demonstrates exceptional performance for microbial WGS, even for challenging samples or regions with high GC content.

-Researchers use transposase enzyme-linked long-read sequencing (TELL-Seq) to sequence and assemble genomes of nine insect species.
+Learn how researchers use transposase enzyme-linked long-read sequencing (TELL-Seq) to sequence and assemble genomes of nine insect species in this recorded webinar.

 Whole-genome sequencing is the most comprehensive test for rare disease, with the potential for superior diagnostics and outcomes.